genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/06_developer-training/01_training-content-day1.md

 With a lack of imagination we hope you will find trustworthy, we are going to call this example application **alpha**.
 You will see this reflected in the file names throughout.

-### 1. Create a new project
+## 1. Create a new project

 To create a new project you can use the GenX CLI tool, which enables you to seed projects.
 Further details can be found [here](/getting-started/quick-start/create-a-new-project/).

-In our case, we just want to extend a blank full-stack application project, so we are using the training seed [available](https://github.com/genesiscommunitysuccess/devtraining-seed).
-Hopefully, you followed the Environment setup and did the step [Start the project baseline](http://localhost:9090/getting-started/developer-training/environment-setup/#start-the-project-baseline), cloning the repository locally.
+In our case, we just want to extend a blank full-stack application project, so we are using the [training seed](https://github.com/genesiscommunitysuccess/devtraining-seed).
+Hopefully, you followed the Environment set-up and did the step [Start the project baseline](http://localhost:9090/getting-started/developer-training/environment-setup/#start-the-project-baseline), where you cloned the repository locally.

 Here's a quick overview of the repository you just cloned:

 ![](/img/create-application-folder-overview.png)

-Above, we have expanded the `client` folder.
+Above, we have expanded the **client** folder.
 This contains all the UI-related projects.

-The `server` folder follows the same structure.
+The **server** folder follows the same structure.
 This contains all the server-side projects.

 ### 2. Define the data model
 Now you are ready to define the fields and tables that make up your [data model](/database/fields-tables-views/fields-tables-views/).
 This structures information in a simple way that can be viewed by users and processed by the application.

 Open IntelliJ (or your chosen IDE) and open the alpha project (the devtraining-seed you cloned).
 After importing and indexing, you should see the files and project structure ready.

-#### Add fields
+### Add fields
 You define your [fields](/database/fields-tables-views/fields/) in the file **alpha-fields-dictionary.kts**.